SandwichGouda/Data/Data.md

     - `wsl.exe --update` updates WSL
     - [Install manual](https://learn.microsoft.com/en-gb/windows/wsl/install-manual)
 - WSL is very cool, _except_ for computer notworking.
 Use (actual) Linux.
+- More generally, networking on Windows is shitty.
+  * The Windows Firewall is unmanageable and has uncontrollable and unpredictable behaviour.
+  * Use Linux.
 - On windows, by default, the WSL executable is stored in `C:\Program Files\WSL\wsl.exe`.
   * This means that you can also open WSL from a PowerShell by typing `wsl`. (actually, `C:\Program Files\WSL` is not in the PATH - not in mine at least, I don't know how it works)
   * If you run `wsl` from PowerShell